gyhandy/Unpaired_MR_to_CT_Image_Synthesis/README.md

 ###  train a explicit constraint model on MR to CT mapping

-For the dataset in training and testing, please create a new document 'datasets' and download the datasets in it.(link：https://pan.baidu.com/s/17Q8XERh3Qo5aPXGgpGhZfA code：57rm ; If the expiry date is exceeded, please email gyhandy@sjtu.edu.cn )
+For the dataset in training and testing, please create a new document 'datasets' and prepare the data by yourself.

 ```bash
 python train.py